plu5/plu5.github.io/_posts/2021-03-12-on-emacs-font-lock.md

 (matcher (subexp facespec))
 ```

-Where you can have multiple `(subexp facespec)`.
+Where you can have multiple `(subexp facespec)` (this is called a subexp-highlighter).
 If you have only one, the parentheses aren’t required.

 - `matcher` can be a regexp or a function (more details on that in [Example 4: Function matcher](#example-4-function-matcher))
 - `subexp` is an integer specifying which subexpression of the match to fontify (0 means the entire matching text)